 Leases where a significant portion of the risks and rewards of ownership is retained by the lessor are classified as operating leases.
-Payments made under operating leases (net of any incentives received from the lessor) are charged in arriving at net profit or loss on a straight-line basis over the period of the lease.
+Payments made under operating leases (net of any incentives received from the lessor) are charged in arriving at net profit or loss on the straight-line basis over the period of the lease.

-(n) Comparative information
+(n) Related parties